Nucleosynthesis Conditions in Outflows of White Dwarfs Collapsing to Neutron Stars: Summary, discussion, and conclusions

 The magnitudes of the neutrino luminosities (i.e., of the $4\pi$-integrated energy fluxes) and corresponding mean energies show an inverse correlation with the values of the ratio of rotational to gravitational energy of the inner core at bounce (and, roughly, also with this ratio for the gravitationally bound remnant at the end our our simulations).
 The lower $\beta_\mathrm{ic,b}$ and $\beta_\mathrm{rem,f}$ are, the more compact is the relic PNS with its equatorial accretion belt, and the hotter are the neutrinospheric regions for the different neutrino species on average.
 Therefore the rotating models also yield higher ejecta energies for lower values of $\beta_\mathrm{ic,b}$.
 Moreover, these models exhibit a huge pole-to-equator variation of the neutrino emission properties.
 For most extreme conditions the isotropic equivalent luminosities seen by observers at the poles can be more than two orders of magnitude higher than those observed from viewing angles near the equator at a few seconds after bounce, and the mean energies of the radiated neutrinos can vary by up to a factor of $\sim$2 with lowest values at the equator and off-axis maxima between 30$^\circ$ and 40$^\circ$.
-Interestingly, the species-dependent hierarchy of the emitted mean neutrino energies, which is $\langle\epsilon_{\nu_x}\rangle \gtrsim \langle\epsilon_{\bar\nu_e}\rangle > \langle\epsilon_{\nu_e}\rangle$ for the non-rotating model at all times, is reversed to $\langle\epsilon_{\bar\nu_e}\rangle > \langle\epsilon_{\nu_e}\rangle > \langle\epsilon_{\nu_x}\rangle$ at late times in our rotating AIC models.
+Interestingly, the species-dependent hierarchy of the emitted mean neutrino energies, which is $\langle\epsilon_{\nu_x}\rangle \gtrsim \langle\epsilon_{\bar\nu_e}\rangle > \langle\epsilon_{\nu_e}\rangle$ for the non-rotating model at all times \citep[for a detailed discussion in ECSN calculations with modern neutrino physics, see][]{huedepohl+2010,fischer+2010},\footnote{Note the subtle change in the order of $\langle\epsilon_{\bar\nu_e}\rangle$ and $\langle\epsilon_{\nu_x}\rangle$ at $\sim$0.5\,s after bounce when recoil energy transfer in neutrino-nucleon interactions is taken into account in the top panel of Figure~1 in \citet{huedepohl+2010} in contrast to the bottom panel of that figure and Figure~2 in \citet{fischer+2010}.} is reversed to $\langle\epsilon_{\bar\nu_e}\rangle > \langle\epsilon_{\nu_e}\rangle > \langle\epsilon_{\nu_x}\rangle$ at late times in our rotating AIC models.
 The post-bounce time when this occurs depends on the angular momentum distribution in the initial WD, which governs the formation and evolution of the thick accretion belt around the central, spheroidal, high-density PNS core.

 A comparison of our AIC models with those of \citet{Dessart+2006} is most easily possible for their 1.92\,M$_\odot$ WD, which is quite similar to our initial WD of M1.91-J1.09.
 Our results show higher ejecta masses and energies as well as significantly different neutrino emission properties, e.g., higher pole-to-equator variations of the luminosities and mean energies.
 Moreover, in contrast to \citet{Dessart+2006} we witness shapes of the neutrinospheres that are very different between the different neutrino species.
 These discrepancies are probably linked to the different neutrino transport schemes (a two-moment M1 method in our case, flux-limited diffusion in the older models), although differences in the employed microphysics (neutrino opacities, nuclear EoS) might also have an influence.